Product

 Once you know your needs, you can look for tools that match those requirements.

-If security is a priority, you must choose SIEM, BDR, or IAM software.
+If security is a priority, you should choose SIEM, BDR, or IAM software.
+Then, seek a platform with robust compliance management features.

 You can compare the features of several platforms to see how they differ.
-However, make sure the software has key capabilities like automation, reporting, and integration with existing tools.
+However, make sure the software has key capabilities like automation, reporting, mobile access, and integration with existing tools.

 Cost is always an important consideration.
 You should evaluate the pricing models of different platforms and see what fits your budget.